-Because the Symantec System Recovery 2013 Management Solution server also includes a database, you should back up the server on a regular basis.
+The Symantec System Recovery 2013 R2 Management Solution server includes a database, which should back up the server on a regular basis.
 You must stop the Altiris Notification Server services before backing up so you do not lose or corrupt data.
-To do this, you can use Symantec System Recovery by way of the Symantec System Recovery 2013 Management Solution to create a cold recovery point automatically.
+To stop the server, you can use Symantec System Recovery through Symantec System Recovery 2013 R2 Management Solution to create a cold recovery point automatically.